duststorm/makehuman/trunk/makehuman/docs/source/user_manual_import_mhx_249.rst

 * ./data/textures/texture.png
 * ./data/textures/texture.tif

-Here "~" is the user's home directory, e.g. "/home/thomas" or "C:\Documents and Settings\Thomas", and "." is the directory where the MakeHuman program is located, e.g. "/usr/share/makehuman" or "C:\Program Files\Makehuman".
+Here "~" is the user's home directory, e.g. "/home/thomas" or "C:\Documents and Settings\Thomas", and "." is the directory where the MakeHuman program is located, e.g. "/usr/share/makehuman" or "C:\Program files\Makehuman".
 The first two texture files can be changed by pressing button 10, "Texture Directory" in the MHX user interface above, and choosing a file in another directory.

 Note that the MakeHuman distribution comes with texture files in the TIFF format.
 The rationale for looking for the corresponding PNG files is to avoid the render bug on Linux mentioned above.
 This should not be a problem for Windows users, because the PNG files are simply ignored if they do not exist.

-Finally
+finally
 =========

 Once any texture problems have been fixed, rendering should produce an image similar to the one below.
 If you run into any problems, the first place to look is the MHX FAQ at TODO